CalmDownVal/enums/README.md

 ```

 ## Functions
-- `stringify(Enum, value)`
-Returns the key of the enum (string) to which the value corresponds or null if the enum does not contain the value.
 - `parse(Enum, str)`
 Returns the value of the best matching member of the enum.
 Exact match is always preferred.
 The lookup is *case insensitive*.
+Returns null when no suitable match is found.
+- `stringify(Enum, value)`
+Returns the key of the enum to which the value corresponds or null if the enum does not contain
+the value.
 - `coerce(Enum, value)`
 Checks if value is a member of the enumeration.
-If so returns it, otherwise returns null.
+If so returns it, returns null otherwise.
 - `match(Enum, hint)`
-Similar to coerce, except if hint is a string and is not a member of the enumeration parsing is attempted.
+Similar to coerce, except if `hint` is a string and is not a member of the enumeration parsing
+is attempted.
+Handy when dealing with user input.

 ## Example